-(1) Residential rental registration shall be required before renting any residential single-family homes, accessory dwellings, manufactured/mobile homes, duplexes, and multi-family Commented [HA4]: This section, previously recommended for removal from Chapter 34, has been reinstated to aid in enforcement procedures

-- units located in the City of San Marcos for a continuous period of at least 30 days when any of the conditions set forth in Section 34.818 exist on a rental property.
-Voluntary rental registration is permitted under Section 34.819. - (2) Home share rental registration shall be required before renting any residential single-family homes, accessory dwellings, manufactured/mobile homes, duplexes, and multi-family units located in the City of San Marcos for a period of less than 30 consecutive days. - (3) The code official (city marshal), the marshal's authorized representatives, neighborhood services and other city personnel authorized may enforce the provisions of this Code.
+- (1) Residential rental registration shall be required before renting any residential single family homes, accessory dwellings, manufactured/mobile homes, duplexes, and multi-family units located in the City of San Marcos for a continuous period of at least 30 days when any of the conditions set forth in Section 34.818 exist on a rental property.
+Voluntary rental registration is permitted under Section 34.819. - (2) Home share rental registration shall be required before renting any residential single family homes, accessory dwellings, manufactured/mobile homes, duplexes, and multi-family units located in the City of San Marcos for a period of less than 30 consecutive days. - (3) The code official (city marshal), the marshal's authorized representatives, neighborhood services and other city personnel authorized may enforce the provisions of this Code.